maim-lain/depraved-awakening/README.md

 pic: she's your daughter?!? is that even

 say that divorced, don't visit, haven't seen her in a long time, didn't live with her, etc.

-j "What -- I'm not allowed to visit my dad?" p "Judy, you haven't visited my office once since I've been here."
-"{color=#ffeebb}You've gotta be kidding me.
-My wife sleeps around on me {i}and{/i} gets herself sent to prison, and now our daughter wants to stay with me?{/color}"

 p "My daughter, who until recently was living with my wife, came back into town and is now staying at my place." p "Sure thing.
 It's just that my daughter of all people, who was until recently living with my wife, came back into town and is now staying at my place."